jorinvo/me/content/post/shell-cmd-stats.md

 <br>
 <br>

-If you think this was helpful, I would be happy to know your most-used commands and also your most valuable shortcuts.
+If you think this was helpful, I would be happy to know your most-used commands and most valuable shortcuts.

 I am also happy to hear about improvements and variations you came up with!